agermanidis/Pattern/README.md

-An unofficial mirror of the [Pattern](http://www.clips.ua.ac.be/pages/pattern) web mining module, developed by the Computational Linguistics & Psycholinguistics Research Center.
+An unofficial mirror of the [Pattern](http://www.clips.ua.ac.be/pages/pattern) web mining module, developed by the Computational Linguistics & Psycholinguistics Research Center at the University of Antwerp.